Gadgets-iT/Nextcloud-Ubuntu-Setup/Part 2 - Restoring Nextcloud Data when data disk failure.md

-# Restoring Nextcloud Data when data disk failure using SnapRAID
+# Part 2 - Restoring Nextcloud Data when data disk failure using SnapRAID

 1. **Replace new harddisk with the failed harddrive**